Elliptic Interface Problem approximated by CutFEM: II. A posteriori error analysis based on equilibrated fluxes

 The stopping AMR criterion is that the total number of degrees of freedom $N$ is less than $25{,}000$.
-We first take $\mu=10$ and perform two AMR procedures, one based on the main error indicator $\eta_T$ for any $T\in\T$, and the other on the indicator $\bar\eta_T:=\eta_T+\tilde \eta_T+\sum_{F\in \F^\Gamma\cap \partial T }\eta_F$.
+We first take $\mu=10$ and perform two AMR procedures, one based on the main error indicator $\eta_T$ for any $T\in\T$, and the other on the indicator $\bar\eta_T=\eta_T+\tilde \eta_T+\sum_{F\in \F^\Gamma\cap \partial T }\eta_F$.
 Figure \ref{fig:ex2_1} shows the final meshes obtained with these refinement procedures.
 One can observe that they are very similar and that the refinement mainly focuses near the singularity, as expected.

 We also compare the estimators $\eta$, $\eta+\hat \eta$ and $\eta+\eta_\Gamma$.
-Their decay rate for the last ten refinement iterations is shown in Figure \ref{fig:ex2_2}, while in Table \ref{tab:ex2} we give the values of $\eta$ and $\eta+\eta_\Gamma$ in the last iterations.
+Their decay rate for the last ten refinement iterations is shown in Figure \ref{fig:ex2_2}, while in Table \ref{tab:ex2} we give the values of $\eta$, $\eta+\eta_\Gamma$ and the effectivity index for the last iterations.
 One can see that the two AMR procedures yield similar results and moreover, the additional estimator $\eta_{\Gamma }$ is quite small.
 We conclude that $\eta_{\Gamma}$ can be neglected in the AMR, which substantially simplifies the latter.
 The effectivity index, i.e. the ratio between the employed global indicator and the $H^1$ semi-norm of the error $err=\|K^{1/2}\nabla_h (u-u_h)\|_\Omega$, is slightly smaller when using the indicator $\tilde \eta_T$ in the AMR.
 This is in agreement with the theoretical results, since the reliability was established for $\eta+\eta_{\Gamma}$.

 Finally, we consider a large jump in the diffusion coefficients, that is $\mu=10^6$.
 Figure \ref{fig:ex2_3} shows the convergence rate for both the error and the estimator $\eta$, as well as the final mesh obtained using only the indicator $\eta_T$ for the adaptive refinement.
 Although the ratio $k_{max}/k_{min}$ is large, and hence the (theoretical) efficiency constant $C_T$ is large (independently of the mesh/interface cut), this does not seem to influence the estimator behavior since we retrieve the optimal convergence rate $O(N^{-1/2})$.